getvictor/website/content/posts/mtls-with-apple-keychain/index.md

 **Note:** If we did not add Safari as an application that can access the client key, Safari would ask for a username and password to connect to the system keychain.

+## Creating our own mTLS client

+In the following article, we will [create our own mTLS client with the Go programming language](../mtls-go-client).
+This is the first step toward [creating an mTLS client integrated with the macOS keychain](../mtls-go-client-using-apple-keychain).

+Later, we will [use mTLS with the Windows certificate store](../mtls-with-windows) and [create an mTLS client integrated with the Windows certificate store](../mtls-go-client-windows-certificate-store).

 ## Example code on GitHub

 The example code is available on GitHub at https://github.com/getvictor/mtls/tree/master/mtls-with-apple-keychain

-## Creating our own mTLS client

-In the following article, we will [create our own mTLS client with the Go programming language](../mtls-go-client).

 ## mTLS with macOS keychain video

 {{< youtube Y0y6-cCzz8w >}}

+*Note:* If you want to comment on this article, please do so on the YouTube video.